 -

 Bed frame.
 Walnut wood.
 Spain, 19th century.
-Bed frame made of carved walnut wood with architectural decorations concentrated on the headboard and the vertical supports at the corners.
-These carved elements (fluted balusters, knobs, galleries of semicircular arches with paired columns) show a clear classicist influence and a marked inspiration from works of a much older Spanish school.
+Bed frame made of carved walnut wood with architectural-style decorations concentrated on the headboard and the vertical corner supports.
+These carved elements (fluted balusters, knobs, galleries of semicircular arches with paired columns) show a clear classical influence and a marked inspiration from much older Spanish school works.

 · Size: ext: 137x207x127 cms / int:128x194x127 cms.